 Your heart skips a beat as your guide points in the direction of one of the world’s most elusive big cats.
 Watching through a spotting scope to see closer the elegant movements of this wild animal, you are one of the lucky few who will ever experience something so magical and so rare as seeing the magnificent snow leopard in its natural habitat.

-Traversing the rugged Himalayas, following the tracks and trails of bharal and blue sheep, prime cuisine for snow leopards, we watch out for the elegant cats, for the movement of grey on white.
-By following these ungulates and evidence left by the big cats themselves, we increase our chances of spotting them in the wild, alongside other predators such as Tibetan wolf and Himalayan brown bear.
+Traversing the rugged Himalayas, following the tracks and trails of bharal and blue sheep - prime cuisine for snow leopards, we watch out for these beautiful big cats.
+By following the ungulates and evidence left by the snow leopards themselves, we increase our chances of spotting them in the wild, alongside other predators such as Tibetan wolf and Himalayan brown bear.

 We feel honoured to specialise in such a unique safari.
 Stemming from years of experience creating big cat safaris around the world, we can design the ultimate snow leopard safari for your very own journey into the extraordinary.
 Contact us for more details or to create your own snow leopard safari or view our India Gallery to find more images for inspiration.